Fred the Webmate

 In 1999, a second installment of Fred's life appeared on Word.
-It employed the same scripting technology as the first version, but Fred’s story was updated and his range of “answers” was expanded.
+It employed the same scripting technology as the first version, but Fred's story was updated and his range of “answers” was expanded.
 In this "episode" (for lack of a better term), Fred was no longer in his apartment.
 Instead, he was working in an office, performing data entry and other clerical tasks.
 Claiming that the job was “temporary,” he spent much of his time away from his desk—in the bathroom or office kitchen, pacing and drinking soda, assuring anyone who chatted with him that he would have a new and better job soon.
 Though he claimed to be happy, his script suggested otherwise, and continued to simulate “mood swings.”

-When Word Magazine was shut down in 2000, Fred The Webmate, along with the rest of the site, was preserved in the San Francisco Museum of Modern Art.
+When Word Magazine was shut down in 2000, Fred the Webmate, along with the rest of the site, was preserved in the San Francisco Museum of Modern Art.

-Fred The Webmate was conceived, designed and programmed by Word’s creative director Yoshi Sodeoka with assistance from designer Jason Mohr.
+Fred the Webmate was conceived, designed and programmed by Word's creative director Yoshi Sodeoka.
+He used Lingo and the app would run on Shockwave. with assistance from designer Jason Mohr.
 Its graphic interface was inspired by the aesthetics of the Commodore 64 computer.
 The chatterbot's script was written by Marisa Bowe, Naomi Clark, Daron Murphy, and Sabin Streeter.
-Fred’s backstory was drawn from the real-life experiences of his creators and their friends and acquaintances during the late 1990s Dot-com bubble.
+Fred's backstory was drawn from the real-life experiences of his creators and their friends and acquaintances during the late 1990s Dot-com bubble.